ABOUT

 Emma was the inaugural recipient of the DMC RAPPORT international artist residency in 2022, traveling to South East Dance UK, with sound designer Amy Flannery (Wiradjuri) to develop 'Wolverine'.

 Emma has been supported through residencies with March Dance Festival, DirtyFeet, AUSDANCE, Tantrum Youth Arts, and Strut Dance WA.
+Her projects have been supported by Create NSW and Inner West Council.

 Emma regularly lectures and teaches in tertiary institutions and schools across NSW.